UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

   Much of scadnano was designed before this framework was used, so you'll sometimes see the use of global variables in view code (instead of accessing only the React props), or side effects.
 In general these are not good practice and should be changed eventually.

   On each action dispatch, the middleware executes *before* the reducer is called.
-All middleware should at some point call `next(action)` to let the subsequent middleware, and reducer, proceed.
+All middleware should at some point call `next(action)` to let the subsequent middleware, and finally reducer, proceed.
 But sometimes the point of the middleware is to stop the action (e.g., if the action is invalid somehow); in this case, it makes sense not to call `next(action)` and let the action "die".

   *Note:* You need to remember to add the middleware function to the list in the file lib/src/middleware/all_middleware.dart, or it won't be called.
 Remember also to call `next(action)` (unless you actually want to stop the Action from going through).